TPTU: Large Language Model-based AI Agents for Task Planning and Tool Usage: Method

 \begin{itemize} \item The first one, named as the \textbf{O}ne-step \textbf{A}gent (\nameOnestep), adopts a global perspective to interpret the original problem, effectively breaking it down into a sequence of sub-tasks in a single instance.
 This strategy fully harnesses the model's comprehensive understanding capabilities to map out the problem-solving steps for all sub-tasks at once.
 This method underscores the significance of a holistic understanding and planning of the overall task, albeit it might lack flexibility when dealing with individual sub-tasks.

 \item The second type, referred to as the \textbf{S}equential \textbf{A}gent (\nameSeq), emphasizes tackling the current sub-task at hand.
-Upon successful resolution of the ongoing sub-task, this agent requests the LLMs to provide the succeeding sub-task.
+Upon successfully resolving the ongoing sub-task, this agent requests the LLMs to provide the succeeding sub-task.
 This approach enables the model to maintain a clear and concentrated focus throughout the problem-solving journey, tackling issues incrementally.
 Such a methodology allows for continuous feedback and progress within the confines of addressing a broader problem. \end{itemize}

-These two distinct agent models represent two disparate problem-solving strategies - the sequential and one-step resolution \footnote{One can also combine the two strategies to design a hierarchical agent, but this is beyond the scope of this paper.}.
-In our subsequent experiments, we aim to understand their respective strengths and weaknesses, and how they can be best utilized to leverage the capabilities of LLMs in real-world problem-solving scenarios.
+These two distinct agent models represent two disparate problem-solving strategies - the \re{one-step and sequential} resolution \footnote{One can also combine the two strategies to design a hierarchical agent, but this is beyond the scope of this paper.}.
+In our subsequent experiments, we aim to understand their respective strengths and weaknesses and how they can be best utilized to leverage the capabilities of LLMs in real-world problem-solving scenarios.